 Most tributary streams – regardless of where they flow or how they affect water quality and public health – would lose protection under the new proposal.
 The proposal would also strip protection for as many as 20 million acres of wetlands because they do not have a continuous surface connection to a river or lake.

-April 15, 2019, marked the end of the public comment period for the proposal.
 If adopted, the proposed rule would limit the Clean Water Act's ability to protect many small tributary streams and wetlands across the country.
 Because clean water is so important to Ikes, the League has been engaged on this issue since day one.
-We can now report that our efforts opposing this harmful regulation really finished strong.